knpuniversity/oo/knpu/episode1/basic-class.md

-A class is like that empty template, with blank lines for the ship's name and size, a yes/no option for warp drive and blanks for fuel-level, weapon power and defines strength.
+A class is like that empty template, with blank lines for the ship's name and size, a yes/no option for warp drive and blanks for fuel-level, weapon power and defense strength.
 It's not actually a ship of course, but it defines all the properties that a ship might have.

 ### Object: A Completed Worksheet

+Ok, I think you've got the gist on classes, now let's go over objects.
 This is where I'm supposed to tell you to think of an object like a *real* ship that's landed in our dock.
 That's correct, but I think it's closer to think of an object like a completed worksheet that we've filled out for a